-You can sprout seeds, grains, beans and pulses easily and inexpensively without much space indoors.
+You can sprout raw seeds, grains, beans and pulses easily and inexpensively without much space indoors.

 You need to make sure the seeds are soaked and rinsed each day according to their packet growing instructions in order for them to sprout.
 No dirt required.

-Sprouting is another really fun and easy way to grow foods at home in a relatively quick time frame, days rather than weeks or months (compared to growing cabbages in the garden for example).
+Sprouting is another really fun and easy way to grow your own raw foods at home in a relatively quick time frame, days rather than weeks or months (compared to growing cabbages in the garden for example).

-Not only that but you benefit MASSIVELY from their nutrients and can put them into heaps of dishes.
-They’re great for energy too.
+Not only that but you benefit MASSIVELY from their nutrients and can put them into heaps of raw food dishes such as smoothies, salads, sides, raw stir frys.
+They’re great for giving you energy too.

 Once they’ve germinated and their little sprout begins to shoot, their nutrients increase hugely & they’re also then chock-full of enzymes.
 This whole process makes them easier to digest once the hulls break down and fall away.
-Easy ones to start with are sunflower, cress & alfalfa.
+Easy ones to start with if you’re gonna go for it and experiment with sprouting seeds yourself are sunflower, cress & alfalfa.

 These have become more popular in recent years.
 Raw unpasteurized ferments have been used traditionally for centuries all over the world as a way of preserving foods.
 Ferments also come with health benefits which as a nation we are still learning about, the most commonly reported health claims in the media are that probiotics strains (live microorganisms) may improve our tummy health.